poult-lab/daily-word/english_words_ learning.md

 02.delicatessen/deli  [ˌdelɪkəˈtesn]

+[noun] I bought some salami from the delicatessen.

-[noun] "a shop/store or part of one that sells cooked meats and cheeses, and special or unusual foods that come from other countries"
+"a shop/store or part of one that sells cooked meats and cheeses, and special or unusual foods that come from other countries"

-04.luncheon  [ˈlʌntʃən]

-[noun] Luncheon will be served at one, Madam. "a formal lunch or a formal word for lunch"
+03.deli meats

+[phrase] **Monosodium glutamate** (MSG) is a flavor enhancer often added to restaurant foods, canned vegetables, soups, deli meats and other foods.

+04.Monosodium glutamate /ˈɡluːtəmeɪt/

+[phrase] "a chemical that is sometimes added to food to improve its flavour"